enRose/enRose.github.io/c-sharp/rule-engine-pattern.md

 **29 Jan 2020**

-Before delving into why and what the pattern is, it is important to know where I draw the inspiration from - [Unix Rule of Separation](https://enrose.github.io/c-sharp/unix-rule-of-separation).
+Before delving into why and what the pattern is, it is important to know where the inspiration is drawn from - [Unix Rule of Separation](https://enrose.github.io/c-sharp/unix-rule-of-separation).

 ## Motivation

 ## Usage